 Indications

-Persistent, intractable pain.
+Persistent, intractable pain refractory to conservative management.
 Generally, a block is tried prior to neurolysis with the exception of some cancer pain.

 (Celiac plexus) increased gastric motility, confirmation of MALS